Conveuropean logo

 Florence Italy

 Florence (Firenze) is probably one of the most beautiful cities in Italy.
-I visited for the first time several years ago but I still have in my mind the lasting impression of such a beautiful architecture.
-When I was in the terrace of the Uffizi gallery I had the opportunity to take a picture of the amazing Duomo di Firenze.
+I visited for the first time several years ago, but I still have in my mind the lasting impression of such beautiful architecture.
+When I was in the terrace of the Uffizi gallery, I had the opportunity to take a picture of the amazing Duomo di Firenze.
 The cathedral is probably next to the Ponte Vecchio, one of the most recognized spots in Florence.
-This duomo created by Brunelleschi was a remarkable achievement during the renaissance period.
-I wouldn't mind to visit again this city!
+This Duomo, created by Brunelleschi, was a remarkable achievement during the Renaissance period.
+I wouldn't mind visiting this city again!

 Foro Romano, Rome 07